IHE/ITI.PDQm/input/pagecontent/testplan.md

 ### Patient Demographics Query for Mobile [[ITI-78]](ITI-78.html)

-* If supported, Patient Demographics Consumer initiates the ITI-78 queries with various combinations of parameters, as supported.
+* If supported, the Patient Demographics Consumer initiates the ITI-78 queries with various combinations of parameters, as supported.
-* Patient Demographics Supplier responds to the ITI-78 queries as appropriate.
+* The Patient Demographics Supplier responds to the ITI-78 queries as appropriate.
 * The Patient Demographics Supplier SHALL be capable of filtering the response search set by the following parameters individually, based on the content of the Patient resources it stores (it need not be capable of filtering on parameters where the corresponding data is never present in Patient Resources it might return):
   * `_id`
   * `active`